 How to prepare and serve bananas for a baby

 Bananas are a perfect first fruit and perfect for baby led weanng on the go.
-But first you have to decide how you want to serve baby led weaning bananas.
+But first you have to decide how you want to serve BLW bananas.
 We’re here to help you decide!

 Feed to baby on the tray, allowing them to use their hand and fingers to pick up and feed themselves, or give baby preloaded spoons with the banana goo.